JScott/cardboard-controls/README.md

 - Import it in your scene
 - Use the `Dive_Camera` prefab for your camera

 Dive has many technical issues but supports iOS devices.
+You will also not be able to use the Raycast events which utilize Google's API.

 # Usage